 In order of how easy they are to set up, some ways to bring up your own portal are:

-• Set it up using a white-label solution like ManyRequests and use the built-in onboarding flow to let customers pay your services and get access to the customer portal
+- Set it up using a white-label solution like ManyRequests and use the built-in onboarding flow to let customers pay for your services and get access to the customer portal.

 With WordPress, you can technically do it, but it's tedious.
 That's because, if you've spent any time working with WordPress, you'll know that it breaks every time you make a change.